korupso/OVinder/documents/break-reports.md

 I made a short lunch break today, since I wanted to continue working on the program.

 ## 28.07.2020
 I did not spend a lot of time on my break today, since it was raining and as soon as I got back into my room, I started working again.

+## 29.07.2020
+I made a rather short break today, since I did not really have anything to do during it.
+Breaks feel more like a chore, when you're not hungry.